open-telemetry/community/governance-charter.md

 count towards the required meeting frequency.
 The governance committee will inform the community if a particular meeting is closed, as well as the general reasons for this, prior to the meeting taking place.

+## Community Manager Role

+In order to facilitate end-user and contributor experience programs that cut across multiple SIGs in the OpenTelemetry project, the governance committee may appoint Community Managers (CMs) to act as liasions, facilitators, and organizers for such programs.
+The goal of this role is to ensure the health of the OpenTelemetry end-user and contributor community.

+### Community Manager Responsibilities

+- Act as stewards for the OpenTelemetry end-user and contributor community by organizing events and coordinating programs.
+- Manage the OpenTelemetry social media and blog presence.
+- Work with the CNCF and member organizations on cross-functional projects as needed.
+- Track and report on OpenTelemetry end-user and contributor community health for the GC.
+- Grow the OpenTelemetry end-user and contributor community by advocating for programs and initiatives that will attract new users or aid contributor experience.

+### Community Manager Eligibility, Term, and Selection

+CMs shall be nominated by the GC for one-year terms on an as-needed basis, by simple majority vote.
+Once appointed, a CM will continue to serve until dismissal or voluntary departure.
+The GC may appoint individuals who are not part of the OpenTelemetry project.
+The GC may dismiss a CM for violations of the project Code of Conduct or a failure to uphold the responsibilities of the role.

+### Community Manager Rights and Permissions

+A CM may act as an extension of the GC in pursuing its responsibilities.
+They will be the point of contact for the CNCF on events, swag, communications, and other programs as needed.
+Thus, they will have access to Service Desk.
+Other permissions (for example, repository creation and management) can be granted by the GC on an as-needed basis.